 1981: The Fund, in order to further strengthen the arts sector in Brooklyn, establishes Rotunda Gallery to support the creation of opportunities for visual artists in the borough and to facilitate access to contemporary art for Brooklyn audiences.
 Jackie Battenfield is the first director of the Rotunda Gallery.

-1988: The Fund is named the public access television organization for Brooklyn, to facilitate the creation of and access to Brooklyn-focused television programming and to nurture public participation in the creation of works in the medium of video.
-The Fund manages the Brookyln Commuity Access Television ("BCAT").
-Onida Coward-Mayers is the first director of BCAT.
+1988: The Fund is named the Public Access television organization for Brooklyn, to facilitate the creation of and access to Brooklyn-focused television programming and to nurture public participation in the creation of works in the medium of video.
+The Fund manages Brooklyn Community Access Television ("BCAT").
+Onida Coward-Mayers is named the first director of BCAT in 1989.

-1993 – 1996: The Fund oversees design and construction of Brooklyn public access television studios and offices in the former Strand Theater, 647 Fulton Street, in downtown Brooklyn.
+1993 – 1996: The Fund oversees design and construction of Brooklyn's Public Access television studios and offices in the former Strand Theater, 647 Fulton Street, in downtown Brooklyn.
 The Fund develops a plan for the former Strand Theater in partnership with the Borough President, City of New York Department of Design and Construction and Department of Cultural Affairs (DCA)

 1997 – 2000: Schematic design is commissioned by BRIC to create a multi-disciplinary arts center in the former Strand Theater as per the 1996 Master Plan; capital funds allocated by New York City